cybertraining-dsc/fa20-523-337/project/project.md

 ## 5. Software Technologies

-In this projet we used Python and Google Colab Jupyter Notebook.
-We used several Python pacakges to execute this project such as Pandas, Numpy, Matplotlib, sklearn
+In this project we used Python and Google Colab Jupyter Notebook.
+We used several Python pancakes to execute this project such as Pandas, Numpy, Matplotlib, sklearn

 ## 6. Project Timelines